MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

 # Find and open a guide in the Dynamics 365 Guides HoloLens app

-You use the [Main menu](main-menu.md) and direct touch to find and open a guide in the Microsoft Dynamics 365 Guides HoloLens app.
+You use the [Main menu](main-menu.md) to find and open a guide in the Microsoft Dynamics 365 Guides HoloLens app.

 1. Look at the palm of your hand to open the Main menu, and then select the **Work activity** button.